truj1ll0/mkdocs-help-center/docs/multifactor-authentication.md

 To set up MFA:

-1. Start setup on your computer and log in to [Classy](https://www.classy.org/sso) using your username and password
+1. Start on your computer and log in to [Classy](https://www.classy.org/sso) using your username and password
 2. You’ll be prompted to set up multifactor authentication.
 Select **Setup.**

 ![Setup multifactor authentication](https://learn.classy.org/rs/673-DCU-558/images/mfa-setup-okta.png)